 A Picture Worth a Thousand Words: How Selfies are More than Just Casual Pictures

-Have you ever wondered about the impact of what a picture you take of yourself impact in the future?
+Have you ever wondered about the impact a picture you take of yourself will have in the future?
 This article goes over how the simple 'selfie' has now become not only a trend, but a way to document identity verification for years to come.

 Remember when selfies were the latest fad?
 It started with image-obsessed young people who were concerned about updating their social media accounts every hour of the day.